rimvydasrub/rimvydasrub.github.io/index.md

 hosted by [Institute for Language, Cognition and Computation](https://web.inf.ed.ac.uk/ilcc) supervised by [Alex Lascarides](http://homepages.inf.ed.ac.uk/alex/) and [Subramanian Ramamoorthy](http://rad.inf.ed.ac.uk/)

-I am working on [Interactive Task Learning](https://mitpress.mit.edu/books/interactive-task-learning) and how the complexities of natural interaction with human teachers can help to learn new tasks more effectively.
-In particular, I am studying how complex natural language can help to obtain knowledge about new concepts introduced as part of the embodied conversation to guide an agent's understanding of the domain.
+I am working on [Interactive Task Learning](https://mitpress.mit.edu/books/interactive-task-learning) and how the complexities of natural interaction with human teachers can aid in learning novel tasks

 ## Research Interests

+- **Reasoning**: exploring logical, probabilistic, and causal reasoning about the world to be able to answer complex queries.
 - **Grounding**: incrementally learning grounding models as part of human-robot interaction in embodied conversation.
-- **Planning**: solving sequential decision problems in the embodied environment
+- **Planning**: solving sequential decision problems.
-- **Reasoning**: exploring logical, probabilistic, and causal reasoning about  the world to be able to answer complex questions about it.

 ## News